Axiomata

 The Wound

-The storm hits, and the sea throws itself against your foundation like it wants you to justify your existence.
-You have no argument.
-The storm was here before you and will outlast you.
-It does not care if you are brave.
+The storm hits.
+The sea throws itself against your foundation.
+It does not pause.
+It does not care whether you are brave.
 You climb anyway.
 The iron railing burns cold.
-Salt crusts your lashes.
-The door at the top has swollen in its frame – you put your shoulder into it, and the wind nearly takes you when it gives.
-You trim the wick while your hand shakes.
-Kerosene sharp in your nose, salt on your lips.
+Your boots find the grooves worn into the stone by every climb before this one.
+Salt crusts your lashes shut.
+The door at the top has swollen – you put your shoulder into it, and the wind nearly takes you when it gives.
+Your hand shakes as it trims the wick.
+Kerosene sharp in your nostrils.
+Salt on your lips.
 You strike the match anyway.

 The Path